Louis Philippe I, King of the French

 King Louis Philippe, photographed c1842. source: Wikipedia

 Outwardly, Louis Philippe avoided much of the pomp and ceremony – and spending – which had dominated the reigns of his predecessors.
 Initially much loved by the French people, he soon became unpopular when it was clear that his government became increasingly conservative and many felt that it no longer truly represented the average citizen of France.
-Working conditions became worse, and the divide between the rich and the poor continued to widen.
+Working conditions worsened, and the divide between the rich and the poor continued to widen.
 This, combined with the economic crisis of 1847, led to the French Revolution of 1848 and, once again, the end of the French monarchy.

-On February 24, 1848, Louis Philippe abdicated in favor of his grandson, Philippe, Count of Paris.
+On February 24, 1848, Louis Philippe abdicated in favor of his grandson Philippe, Count of Paris.
 Afraid that he may be imprisoned and executed, he quickly left Paris, and using a disguise, made his way to England.
 Two days later, the Second Republic was declared, once again ending the monarchy in France.

 Claremont, c1860. source: Wikipedia